Frequently Asked Questions

 The major is intended to fit your interests within a unified plan of study.
 Ten courses that you like do not necessarily add up to a major.
 Interdepartmental programs are for students whose interests do not fit inside a single department.
 Some proposals are turned down because students have unwittingly constructed a “watered-down” version of a major which appears to circumvent a few required courses in an existing major.
-Your faculty advisers, as well as advisers in Lattimore 206, will help you talk over these issues.
-Keep in mind, for example, that the Health and Society major began as an individualized major at UR.
-Strive for similar models of coherence and cohesiveness.
+Your faculty advisers, as well as advisers in the Multidisciplinary Studies Center (MSC) in Dewey 4209-B, will help you talk over these issues.
+Strive for models of coherence and cohesiveness.

 Must I create a major or minor just like one that has been approved in the past?

 No. This is a major or minor that you create yourself.
-Copies of programs that have been previously approved may be read in our office as you create your own program.
+Copies of programs that have been previously approved may be read in the MSC Dewey 4209-B office as you create your own program.
 Creating a major or minor with the same courses that have been approved in the past does not necessarily mean that your program will be approved.
 Your essays and faculty recommendations are read carefully by the Committee, and are weighted heavily.